 Professor and Chairman, Department of Neurology, Weill Cornell Medical College, and Neurologist-in-Chief, New York Presbyterian Hospital

-New oral anticoagulants significantly reduced stroke or systemic embolism by 19% compared to warfarin (RR = 0.81), driven primarily by a reduction in hemorrhagic stroke, and also resulted in a reduction in all-cause mortality (RR = 0.90), with an increase in gastrointestinal hemorrhage.
+In this analysis pooling data from only the Phase 3 randomized trial for each of these four agents, new oral anticoagulants significantly reduced stroke or systemic embolism by 19% compared to warfarin (RR=0.81), driven primarily by a reduction in hemorrhagic stroke, and also resulted in a reduction in all-cause mortality (RR = 0.90), with an increase in gastrointestinal hemorrhage.
 These new medications had a favorable risk-benefit profile, with significant reductions in stroke, intracranial hemorrhage, and mortality, with a similar rate of major bleeding as for warfarin.

 - Patel MR, et al. Rivaroxaban versus warfarin in nonvalvular atrial fibrillation.
 N Engl J Med 2011;365:883-891.